beoran/go-like-generics-proposal/README.md

 Although methods of a parameterized type may use the type’s parameters, methods may not themselves have (additional) type parameters.

 Where it would be useful to add type arguments to a method, people will have to write a top-level function.

 Making this decision avoids having to specify the details of exactly when a method with type arguments implements an interface.

 (This is a feature that can perhaps be added later if it proves necessary.)

 ### Type template embedding

-A type template may embed another type template, either by adding it as a type listed int he like clause, or, by embedding it in a struct.
+A type template may embed another type template, either by adding it as a type listed int he like clause, or, by embedding it in a struct type template.

-This type template embeds the type template `stringer` defined earlier.
+This type template embeds the type template `Stringer` defined earlier.

 ```Go
 type Printer like interface {